← Back to research

 MobileiOS, AndroidGA

-SyncEnd-to-end encrypted sync serviceOptional add-on
+SyncEnd-to-end encrypted sync with shared vaultsOptional add-on[8]

 PublishHost notes as a websiteOptional add-on[8]